 This tour is for the budget traveler that wants exclusive access and great value.
 You get skip-the-line access and three areas of the Colosseum in one tour.

-For no-frills travelers that want a great guide and great value, this is a great option.
+For no-frills travelers who want a great guide and great value, this is a great option.
 This complete Colosseum tour provides a concise and engaging overview of ancient Rome.
+You’ll explore the Colosseum’s first and second floors and get to know where the elites of Rome lived during the peak of the Roman era.

 Part of the reason we love Rome so much is that its robust history is crammed into the center of the city.
 It’s all relatively close together and walkable (within reason).